 In 1966, The Madlinger Azalea Trail was established in honor of George Madlinger, who was instrumental in the creation of the W.C.
 Paul Arboretum.
 The Meyer Dogwood Trail, made possible through a donation by Mrs. Sidney Kahn and family in memory of her parents, Dr. and Mrs. A.H.
 Meyer, was planted next to the Azalea Trail.

-The Garden has an impressive Conifer Collection that was added in 1981 and updated in 2002 to include many dwarf varieties that are now available for the home landscape.
+The Garden has an impressive Conifer Collection that was added in 1981 and updated in 2002 and again in 2017 to include many dwarf varieties that are now available for the home landscape.
+In 2014, the collection was designated as a Conifer Reference Garden by the American Conifer Society.

 A volunteer greenhouse was erected in 1987.
 It would serve as a meeting place for Garden lovers and those interested in the continued development of the Garden grounds.